How Long Does Exterior House Paint Last?

 Use a Quality Primer

 Every paint manufacturer has raced to the marketing of paint and primer in one.
 However, primer is still needed for raw unpainted surfaces.
 The primer will act as a base coat for the exterior house paint to adhere.
 It will also help (bridge) or smooth out any surface imperfections.
 If you decided on acrylic latex paint, you can use either a water-or-oil-based primer.
-But you should definitely use an oil-based primer if you’re using oil-based paint for your top coat.
+But you should definitely use an oil-based primer if you’re using oil-based paint for your topcoat.

 By doing this, your top coat is substantially more likely to adhere properly.
 Which means no blistering or bubbling.